FONTAINEBLEAU SHOOLS OF MUSIC AND FINE ARTS/ LES ÉCOLES D’ART AMÉRICAINES DE FONTAINEBLEAU

-Founded to expose the best American students to the French tradition in music and architecture, the Fontainebleau Schools have hosted more than 10,000 students from around the world at the Chateau de Fontainebleau during the summer sessions since its establishment in 1921.
+Founded to introduce talented American students to the best traditions in French Music and Fine Arts, the Fontainebleau Schools have hosted more than 10,000 students from around the world at the Chateau Fontainebleau during the summer sessions since its establishment in 1921.
 The Fontainebleau Schools are organized as a Foundation, recognized since 1926 as a public service corporation.
 They are affiliated with the Fontainebleau Associations, an American tax exempt 501(c)(3) charitable foundation.

 P.O.
 Box 66